Stupeflix/stupeflix-tasks-api/api.rst

     Get the current lifetime of tasks output files.

-    :optparam location:
-        the S3 location for which the lifetime of files is retrieved (see :ref:`Persistent Storage <storage_persistent>` for possible values).
     :response:
         the current lifetime of files, in days.
 A value of 0 means that files are never deleted.